deadlyvipers/dojo_rules/introduction.md

 HI,
-my name is Daniele and I am a italian programmer
+my name is Daniele and I am a italian programmer.

+My favourite Code School path is JavaScript.